spietika/restson-rust/README.md

 These definitions allow to automatically serialize/deserialize the data structures to/from JSON when requests are processed.
 For more complex scenarios, see the Serde [examples](https://serde.rs/examples.html).

-### Rest paths
+### REST paths

 In Restson library the API resource paths are associated with types.
 That is, the URL is constructed automatically and not given as parameter to requests.
 This allows to easily parametrize the paths without manual URL processing and reduces URL literals in the code.

-Each type that is used with `get`/`post` needs to implement `RestPath` trait.
+Each type that is used with REST requests needs to implement `RestPath` trait.
 The trait can be implemented multiple times with different generic parameters for the same type as shown below.
 The `get_path` can also return error to indicate that the parameters were not valid.
 This error is propagated directly to the client caller.

 ```rust
 // plain API call without parameters